ceres-solver/ceres-solver/docs/source/building.rst

 will install the latest version in the git repo.

-You can also install each of the dependencies by hand using `homebrew
+You can also install each of the dependencies by hand using `Homebrew
 <http://mxcl.github.com/homebrew/>`_.
 There is no need to install
 ``BLAS`` or ``LAPACK`` separately as OS X ships with optimized ``BLAS`` and ``LAPACK`` routines as part of the `vecLib